 - Cellular Networks – Cellular networks operate through radio networks distributed via cell towers, which allows mobile devices to automatically switch frequencies to their nearest geographical tower without interruption.
-Cellular networks have the capability to service mass amounts of users at a single time and is currently in a transitionary period between its fourth and fifth generation of service.
+Cellular networks have the capability to service mass amounts of users at a single time and are currently in a transitional period between its fourth and fifth generation of service.

 - 4G – Referring to the fourth generation of cellular service, 4G operates on packet switching technology and organizes data into smaller groupings for fast transmission before reassembling at the destination.

 - 5G – The incoming fifth generation of network service requires the rollout of new infrastructure for widespread adoption and operates at higher frequencies in aggregated bands.
 This allows networks to access more bandwidth and increase transmission speed.
 5G is reported to be 20x faster at sending and receiving signals than 4G.